samwelnyandoro/Weather-App/README.md

 2. **🏛️ Architecture**:
    - Used MVVM (Model-View-ViewModel) architecture to separate concerns.
    - Implemented Retrofit for API calls and LiveData for reactive UI updates.
-   - Added Room for offline data persistence.
+   - Added SharedPreferences for offline data persistence.

 3. **🛠️ Implementation**:
    - Integrated OpenWeather API using Retrofit and Gson.